 VA North Texas has a rich tradition of supporting residency programs with over 160 residency graduates across all our programs.

-The ASHP- accredited PGY2 specialty residency in ambulatory care builds on Doctor of Pharmacy (PharmD) education and PGY1 pharmacy residency programs to develop clinical pharmacists in specialized practice areas.
+The ASHP- accredited PGY2 specialty residency in Ambulatory Care builds on Doctor of Pharmacy (PharmD) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in specialized areas of practice.
 PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into delivering patient care or other advanced practice settings.
-Residents who complete an accredited PGY2 pharmacy residency are eligible for advanced patient care, academic or specialized positions, and board certification, if available.
+Residents who successfully complete an accredited PGY2 pharmacy residency are prepared for advanced patient care, academic or other specialized positions, along with board certification, if available.

 - Doctor of Pharmacy (PharmD) degree from an American Council of Pharmaceutical Education (ACPE) accredited school of pharmacy.

 - Minimum pharmacy school GPA or 3.2 or equivalent.

 - Applicants from pass/fail curriculums may apply as well.

 - Hold an active pharmacist license or be eligible for licensure in at least one U.S. state or territory or District of Columbia.